 Vases and Plant Pots

 I said vases, but this could be with any high-end designer in-the-home product.
-Like coasters, clocks, toothbrush holders.
+Like 3D-printed clocks, coasters, and toothbrush holders.
 You get the idea.

 The key here is that you don’t rely on the fact these items are 3D printed to be the reason people love them.
 Think high-end, luxury, beautiful-looking items.
 Are you starting to see a trend here?